geoffmiller/localroutes/readme.md

 ### Query Parameters

-All endpoints support the following query parameters:
+All endpoints support the following query parameters(can be combined):

 | Parameter | Description                                | Example       |
 | --------- | ------------------------------------------ | ------------- |